m13253/pdflens-mcp/Readme.md

 }
 ```

+## Known issue

+1. pdflens uses [pdf-extract](https://github.com/jrmuizel/pdf-extract) to extract text from PDFs.
+It is not perfect and may crash with some PDFs.
+I am waiting for a new feature that is recently added into [hayro#457](https://github.com/LaurenzV/hayro/pull/457) to release.
+Switching the extraction library to hayro will hopefully support more PDFs.

 ## Not-vibe-coded declaration

 This project is developed mainly with human effort.
 I have throughoutly read and checked every piece of code in this repository to ensure its quality.